mrknowZ/Research-Paper-for-FYP/Category 2 — Using Aerial Maps as Prior for Ground Robots/READme.md

  # Literature Review: Aerial-Prior Ground Robot Navigation

-Summary of two papers on using aerial (UAV) data to assist ground robot navigation — prepared as background reading for the SAFiR Lab / Mitacs Globalink project on resource-aware robotic exploration using aerial priors.
+Summary of two papers on using aerial (UAV) data to assist ground robot navigation

 ---